BJo0502/Pewlett-Hackard-Analysis-/README.md

 SQL, pgAdmin4, VS Code, Jupyter Notebooks, Matplotlib, Pandas

 ## Results
-After conducting the SQL queries we are able to gain the following information about the employees eligible for retirement:
+After conducting SQL queries we are able to create additional data tables that we can further explore to gain insights regarding the impacts of future retirements.
+For the purpose of this data analysis, we can use pandas and matplotlib to further explore our results:

 1.)
 There are 1549 employees who are eligible to participate in a mentorship program.